davidnoq/Foodcraft/sprint2.md

 Authentication middleware: This middleware enables user authentication and provides a layer of user security
 ## APIs
 `GET /api/recipes`: Returns a list of recipes.

 `POST /api/signin`: Authenticates a user and generates a JWT access token.

-POST /api/refresh: Refreshes a JWT access token.
+`POST /api/refresh`: Refreshes a JWT access token.
-POST /api/signup: Registers a new user.
+`POST /api/signup`: Registers a new user.
-POST /api/recipes: Creates a new recipe. (requires authentication)
+`POST /api/recipes`: Creates a new recipe. (requires authentication)
 ## Authentication and Authorization
 Authentication is performed using JWT access tokens.
 When a user successfully authenticates using their credentials, a JWT access token is generated and returned in the response.
 This access token can be used to authenticate future requests by including it in the Authorization header of the request.